 And the ability to give her a way to say I love you one last time.
 This can not be the answer.

-Will you join me in getting involved at your local, state and national level?
+Will you join me in getting involved at your local, state, and national levels?

-Do we need another President giving the same speech about a School Shooting.
+Do we need another President to give the same speech about a School Shooting.
 We need to stop this insanity.

 Please take a moment today to remember the 17 victims of this tragic event in Parkland, FL.
 Here’s the official Victims Fundraiser by Broward Education to help give your financial support to the families.
 We can’t forget each of these lives taken from us too soon due to gun violence.

 In all, these incidents of gun violence since 2017 have resulted in 59 deaths and 124 non-fatal gunshot injuries.
 My heart breaks to type that and read that again and again.
-Did you see the activist demonstration outside of the DC Capital with 7000 pairs of shoes.
-It’s heart wrenching to see so many lives taken from us due to gun violence in American School.
+Did you see the activist demonstration outside of the DC Capital with 7000 pairs of shoes?

 It’s time for change.
 Will you be the voice of change?